Onboarding New Products

 usage Either literal or reference_by_label.
 For literal, enter a value.
 For reference_by_label, the specification takes a label value to specify the value.

-Attribute Requirement Examples
+Attribute Requirements Examples

 Basic Example: name